-Iran's first new Airbus jetliner lands in Tehran
+Iran gets its first new Airbus plane after nuclear deal

-TEHRAN, Iran (AP) — The first of 100 Airbus planes that Iran is expected to receive after its historic nuclear deal with world powers ended some sanctions has landed in the capital, Tehran.
+TEHRAN, Iran (AP) — The first of 100 Airbus planes that Iran purchased following its nuclear deal with world powers arrived in Tehran on Thursday, heralding a new chapter for the country’s aging and accident-prone fleet after years of sanctions.

-Iran Air’s brand new A321 jet landed at Tehran’s Mehrabad International Airport on Thursday on a flight from Airbus headquarters in Toulouse, France.
+The Iran Air A321 jet touched down after a flight from Toulouse, France, where the headquarters of the European consortium are located.
+The 189-seat plane is the first of 100 purchased under a December deal worth $18 billion.

-Iran Air finalized a deal with the European plane maker in December for 100 planes worth more than $18 billion dollars at list prices.
+Transport Minister Abbas Akhoundi told reporters at an airport ceremony that the plane would be used for domestic flights, Iran’s Press TV reported.
+The semi-official ISNA news agency quoted him as saying another two Airbus jetliners would be delivered in the next two months.

 Most Read Stories